rahmanMo/MCEG-GUI/README.md

 ## Prerequisite ()
 1. Node = 8.11.1
 2. Python = 3.6.2
-3. APScheduler = 3.5.3
-4. pandas = 0.24.0
+3. pandas = 0.24.0
-5. pymongo = 3.6.1
+4. pymongo = 3.6.1
-6. Mongodb = 3.6.4
+5. Mongodb = 3.6.4
-7. File drop location for Stage 1 and Stage 3 environment Adhoc Processor
+6. File drop location for Stage 1 and Stage 3 environment Adhoc Processor
 #### Make sure on below config
  1. `\\gscfile01\SharedFile\QA_MVC` is available fom the machine this app runs from including all nested sub folders
  2. Python scripts should have permission to delete files from network share `\\gscfile01\SharedFile\QA_MVC`